njrardin/njrardin/README.md

 - developing innovative technologies with AWS, React.js, and Vue.js at [GROWMARK Inc.](https://www.linkedin.com/company/growmark-inc./)
 - and of course, working on open source projects!

-Outside of tech, I'm also studying Philosophy, am involved in student advocacy and governance at my university, spin disks as a DJ on the weekends, and just generally seek out connections with intersting people and exciting opportunites I can dive into.
+Outside of tech, I'm also studying Philosophy, am involved in student advocacy and governance at my university, and just generally am always seeking out connections with intersting people and exciting opportunites I can dive into.

 ## How to contact me
 If you're intersted on collaborating on a project of any sort, reach out!